 The BMW X6 M is a large SUV with a coupe body that offers sports car handling with all the practicality of a big 4×4.
 It’s closest rivals are the Mercedes GLE 63 AMG, Porsche Cayenne Turbo S and the Range Rover Sport SVR.

-The interior is typical BMW – high quality materials and an easy to use layout, but with added M flair in the form of a sporty steering wheel and sculpted seats.
-The high driving position gives a great view of the road and the seats are highly praised by reviewers.
+The interior is typical BMW – high-quality materials and an easy to use layout, but with added M flair in the form of a sporty steering wheel and sculpted seats.
+The high driving position gives a great view of the road and the seats are comfortable and supportive.
 The boot is not the biggest in class but should be enough for most needs and will fit a set of skis thanks to an opening in the middle of the rear seat.

 The 4.4-litre V8, also used in the M5, is a beautiful engine – it has huge reserves of torque almost from a standstill and it makes all kinds of nice noises when you are driving it fast.
 While cruising on the motorway it emits a nice purr that adds another level of comfort.

 Every X6 M comes with a broad range of standard equipment, but that is expected from a car costing so much.
 Nevertheless, you still have the almost endless BMW optional extras list that can add technology, luxury and thousands of pounds to the price.

 Anyone who has been in an X6 will recognise the X6 M cabin.
 It is beautifully put together and the material quality is exceptional – lots of leather and polished metal and carbon fibre abound.
 The layout is typical driver focused BMW and that is not a bad thing, although a Q7 has a more premium atmosphere inside.

 The M steering wheel with contrasting red and blue stitching adds a sporty touch that hints at the capability of the SUV.

 Everyone will like the seats in the X6 M. They hug your body in all the right areas and not only provide support when cornering at a high speed but are also very comfortable over long distances.